alik1991/gost-config-script/README.md

 # Gost-Config-Script

-Certainly, I can provide a brief documentation for the code you provided:

 ## Description

 This script is designed to create a supervisor config file and a Gost config file for a bash script.
 Supervisor is a process control system that allows you to monitor and control a number of processes on UNIX-like operating systems.
 Gost is a simple command-line tunneling service that can be used to forward traffic over a secure SSH connection.